chrisb09/ibus/README.md

 Use `--key=Y` to encrypt/decrypt the data with aes with the given key.
 Only the first 16 characters can be utilized since the encryption used is aes-128bit.
 Using an incorrect key for decryption may result in errors.
 Access to your data is lost when you lose your key.
 Use `--cleartarget` to delete all files in the target directory.
+Use  `--no-index` to disable the indexing.

-**:warning: Do not use --delete unless you know what you are doing!**
+**:warning: Do not use `--delete` or `--cleartarget` unless you know what you are doing!**

+Do make Backups of your data before using this program.
+I'm not responseable for any data you might lose.

+## To-do

+- encrypt the folder and file names when using indexing, for the variant without indexing this won't be added

 ## Further information: